jupyter-xeus/xeus-cling/CONTRIBUTING.md

 git clone https://github.com/<your-github-username>/xeus-cling.git
 ```

-You may also want to install a C++ compiler, cmake, and pkg-config from conda if they are not available on your system.
-Pkg-config is required at build time for locating zeromq and OpenSSL.
+You may also want to install a C++ compiler, and cmake from conda if they are not available on your system.